olegasd123/xrm-vscode/README.md

 }
 ```
 Solution names are treated as prefixes when generating remote paths.

+### Store credentials securely
+- Run `XRM: Set Environment Credentials` to save `clientId`, `clientSecret`, and optional `tenantId` for a specific environment into VS Code Secret Storage.
+- Credentials are **not** written to `.vscode/xrm.config.json`; only non-sensitive settings live there.
+During publish, the extension will pull credentials from Secret Storage if present.

 ### Bind and publish resources
 - In the Explorer, right-click any file or folder → **XRM** → **XRM: Resource Actions**.